hojinp/macaron_simulator/scripts/README.md

 ```

 We also offer an optional parameter `-s`, that limits the simulation to a subset of traces (Uber1, IBMTrace009, IBMTrace012), necessary for generating Figure 7.
-However, to produce other figures, such as Figure 9 and Figure 12, the experiments must be executed across all traces.
+However, to produce other figures, such as Figure 9, 10 and 12, the experiments must be executed across all traces.

 ### Generating Figure 7